FullStack-HY/FullStack-Hy.github.io/src/content/1/en/part1d.md

 - The [official React documentation](https://reactjs.org/docs/hello-world.html) is worth checking out at some point, although most of it will become relevant only later on in the course.
 Also, everything related to class-based components is irrelevant to us;
 - Some courses on [Egghead.io](https://egghead.io) like [Start learning React](https://egghead.io/courses/start-learning-react) are of high quality, and the recently updated [Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) is also relatively good; both courses introduce concepts that will also be introduced later on in this course. **NB** The first one uses class components but the latter uses the new functional ones.

+### Web programmers oath

+Programming is hard, that is why I will use all the possible means to make it easier
+- I will have my browser developer console open all the time
+- I will write lots of _console.log_ statements to to make sure I understand how the code behaves and to help pinpointing problems
+- If my code does not work, I will not write more code.
+Instead I start deleting the code until it works or just return to a state when everything still was still working
+- When I ask for help in the course Discord or Telegram channel or elsewhere I formulate my questions properly, see [here](http://localhost:8000/en/part0/general_info#how-to-ask-help-in-discord-telegam) how to ask help

 </div>

 <div class="tasks">